kiphenglim/fa21-cs124/docs/design.md

 "Hide Completed Tasks" according to Lab 3 pull request feedback
 + when alert is showing, made all other items unselectable

-+ list owners have read and write permission, shared users have read only permission
+## Authentication and Sharing Decisions
   + the Sign In and Sign Up options are on the same page, with a Sign In With Google option included
+  + list owners have read and write and delete permission on lists, shared users have update only permission to the name of the list and the tasks that are in it
+  + shared users are unable to change the sharing permissions of the list or delete the list
+  + once a list owner shares a list with another person, the recipient does not need to do anything in order for it to appear in their shared lists
+  + list owners cannot change who owns the list, nor can they remove themselves from who has access to the list unless they delete the list
+  + owned lists and shared lists appear on separate tabs, and the user can toggle between them as desired
+  + no lists are viewable if the user is not signed in

 ![Screenshot of Lab 3](lab3-basic.png)